 Long-Term Care Insurance

-The City makes available the Commonwealth of Virginia's Long Term Care Insurance through the Genworth Life Insurance Company.
-Long Term Care (LTC) insurance covers the costs of services not covered by health insurance.
+activities of daily living (ADLs) such as dressing, bathing, eating, toileting, continence, transferring (getting in and out of a bed or chair), and walking.
 LTC situations can result from injuries caused by accidents, illnesses like MS, diseases like Alzheimer's or Parkinson's, or strokes and other chronic conditions.
 This insurance is provided at group rates.
-Newly hired full-time and 50% or greater part-time employees can enroll during their first 30 days of employment with no requirement for medical underwriting.
-Employees who do not elect to enroll at this time can enroll later, but evidence of insurability is required.
+Newly hired full-time and part-time employees who work 20 or more hours per week can enroll during their first 30 days of employment with no requirement for medical underwriting.
+Employees who do not elect to enroll at that time can enroll later, but evidence of insurability is required.
 Enrollment is easy.
 Go to:

 www.genworth.com/cov.
 You may also call 1-866-859-6060 to get a quote.